-Iced Almond Thumbprint Cookies for Springtime | Kid Friendly Things To Do
+Iced Almond Thumbprint Cookies for Springtime

-These colorful Cookies for Springtime are soft, buttery and delicious.
-They are easy to make and fun to decorate with the kids.
-Perfect for your Easter celebration.
+These colorful Cookies for Springtime are soft, buttery, and delicious.
+They are easy to make and fun to decorate with the kids, perfect for your Easter celebration.

 thumbprint cookies for spring